 g) Send all NSC Resolutions to the listed recipients.

 i) Update the Executive Board and the Council At-Large on the implementation of all NSC Resolutions passed in the two preceding semesters.
 This must occur no later than the second to last meeting prior to the end of each semester.

 a) Maintain the NSC website, including updating the NSC calendar for both members and the public and posting NSC legislation online.

-b) Collaborate with the Administrative Director to chair Research and Development (RAD) meetings, review issues concerning the internal Natural Sciences Council, and present member feedback to the Executive Committee.
+b) Collaborate with the Membership Director to chair Research and Development (RAD) meetings, review issues concerning the internal Natural Sciences Council, and present member feedback to the Executive Committee.

 d) Collaborate with the Catalyst Chair to maintain the Catalyst website and ensure timely payment for servers and URL.